Time

 “I do not feel alive, psychologically alive, except insofar as a stream of feeling — perceiving, imagining, remembering, reflecting, revising, recategorizing runs through me.
 I am that stream — that stream is me.”— Oliver Sacks

-Since the only empirical reality ever given to us directly within the framework of our individual existence is the reality of phenomenal consciousness, the idea/concept of ‘time’ could arise only as a result of the experience of a stream of successive changes of phenomena, including changes of intersubjective colorforms, sounds and sensations (olfactory, gustatory, tactile, etc.), the synthetic unity of which we call ‘the real world’.
+Since the only empirical reality that is ever given to us directly within the framework our individual existence is that of phenomenal consciousness, the idea/concept of time could only have arisen in humanity as a consequence of the experience of a stream of successive changes in phenomena, including changes in intersubjective colorforms, sounds, and sensations (gustatory, olfactory, tactile, etc.), the synthetic unity of which we call the “real world.”

-Therefore, every experienced particular ‘moment of time’ is nothing but a particular state (hence descriptive mathematical ‘quantum states’) of phenomenal consciousness (and hence, of underlying transcendental consciousness which projects phenomenal consciousness) which is replaced by another ‘moment of time’ in the stream of causally interconnected successive states of consciousness.
+Consequently, each particular “moment of time” is nothing but a particular state of consciousness that is succeeded by another “moment of time” in the stream of causally interconnected states of consciousness.

-Therefore, every ‘thing’ is a process of consciousness which consists of successive particular states.
+Hence, every “thing” is a process of consciousness, a stream of its particular, successive states.

-It is light, whose particular states correspond to particular ‘moments of time’ — particular states of consciousness.
-This explains the key role of light in the theory of relativity: light is the fundamental process of reference.
+The fundamental process of consciousness is light, whose change of particular states corresponds to the change of particular “moments of time”.
+This explains the key role of light in the theory of relativity: a change in light is the basic “signal,” the basic change relative to which all other changes in the intersubjective “real world” occur.

-How does each ‘moment of time’ — each particular state of consciousness — arise?
+How does each “moment of time” (each particular state of consciousness) appear and disappear?

-The substance of phenomena is transcendent consciousness-in-itself (the nondichotomic Light of mystical/transpersonal experiences) whose nontemporal ‘superposition’ (the infinite potential described by the mathematical universal wavefunction) is ‘collapsed’ by transcendental consciousness — transcendental (inter)subjectivity — down to the stream of particular states of phenomenal objectivity, including intersubjective colorforms, sounds and sensations, whose synthetic unity we call ‘the real world’.
+The nature of phenomena is transcendent consciousness-in-itself (Light), whose nontemporal “superposition” (infinite potential described by the mathematical “wave function”) is “collapsed” by transcendental consciousness — transcendental (inter)subjectivity (freedom/Existenz and structures of causality) — to a stream of particular states (hence particular “quantum states” of mathematical descriptions) of phenomenal objectivity, including intersubjective colorforms, sounds and sensations, the synthetic unity of which we call the “real world”.

-Every phenomenon is the transcendent Light reduced by transcendental (inter)subjectivity into the stream of particular states of phenomenal objectivity.
+Thus, every phenomenon is the transcendent Light reduced by transcendental (inter)subjectivity to a stream of particular states of phenomenal objectivity.
+Everything is the Light.

-Now we can answer the crucial question of physics about what collapses the wavefunction — it is transcendental (inter)subjectivity, which is the process of transformation/emanation of the transcendent into the immanent, the nondichotomic into the dichotomic, the infinite into the finite, the nontemporal into the temporal, the One into the particular, the supraindividual into the individual.
+Now we can answer the most important question of physics about what exactly collapses the wave function: it is transcendental (inter)subjectivity, which is the process of emanation of the transcendent into the immanent (transcendental and phenomenal), the non-dichotomous into the dichotomous, the infinite into the finite, the nontemporal into the temporal, the one into the particular, the supraindividual into the individual.

-We conclude that the successive change of causally interconnected particular states of transcendental (inter)subjectivity and phenomenal objectivity is the unfolding of our existence/consciousness or, in other words, ‘time’.
-It is not our consciousness that unfolds in ‘time’, but ‘time’ is the unfolding of our consciousness.
-‘Time’ and the unfolding of our existence/consciousness are the same process.
+We conclude that the successive change of causally interconnected particular states of transcendental (inter)subjectivity and phenomenal objectivity is the unfolding of our existence/consciousness or, in other words, “time”.
+It is not existence/consciousness that unfolds “in time,” but “time” is the unfolding of existence/consciousness.
+“Time” and the unfolding of our existence/consciousness are one and the same process.

 “Throughout the entire Buddhist philosophy, time is not conceived in a Newtonian way, i.e. as a homogeneous, continuous medium that can be splitted into various intervals, but, rather, in a relational manner, as a series, as a succession of moments.
 The moment (kṣaṇa) should not be understood as a certain length of time, as a determined period of time.
 The moment is not a very small temporal interval but, rather, the minimal unit of which time consists (as a series of moments).
 Time exists only as a relationship between moments.
 The moment itself is not in time, since the sequence of moments is what creates time.
 Thus, the moment has no duration in time.
 There is no temporal beginning and end of the moment, but it simply constitutes an indivisible temporal unit.
 The passing of time means the succession of moments; the Universe is the sequence of momentary appearances.
 Any appearance is a momentary appearance.